slitrobo/muse-osc-p5/README.md

 2. Start streaming the data from MindMonitor app
 3. Open `/client/index.html` in your browser.

-Now you should see the data transmitting directly in your browser.
+Now you should see the data transmitting directly to your browser.

 # Data